-During 1997, the only executive officers of the Company who received annual compensation in excess of \$100,000 were G. William Beale, President and Chief Executive Officer, E. Peyton Motley, Executive Vice President, and Homer L. Hite, Senior Vice President.
+During 1998, the only executive officers of the Company who received annual compensation in excess of \$100,000 were G. William Beale, President and Chief Executive Officer, E. Peyton Motley, Executive Vice President, and Homer L. Hite, who served as Senior Vice President of the Company until his retirement on December 31, 1998.
 The following table shows the cash compensation paid to Messrs.
-Beale, Motley and Hite during 1997, 1996 and 1995.
+Beale, Motley and Hite during 1998, 1997 and 1996.